jryans/cgp-patterns/content/provider.md

 Another common restriction is that the provider has to be defined in the same crate as either the trait or the context.

-The asymetry between what can be done with a provider, as compared to a consumer, is often a source of complexity in many Rust programs.
-As we will learn in later chapters, one of the goals of CGP is to break this asymetry, and make it easy to implement _context-generic providers_.
+The asymmetry between what can be done with a provider, as compared to a consumer, is often a source of complexity in many Rust programs.
+As we will learn in later chapters, one of the goals of CGP is to break this asymmetry, and make it easy to implement _context-generic providers_.

 ## Providers as Consumers